netliferesearch/byggelig-gatsby/README.md

 1. `npm install`
 2. `npm run dev`
-3. Prosjektet kjører på `localhost:8000`
+3. You find the frontend running at `localhost:8000`

 ### Sanity